Caregiving is really, really hard but it doesn’t have to be.

 Respite care can be provided by another family caregiver or by professional providers.
 Often, a family caregiver hires a home care company to provide respite care in the familiar home environment.
 Other options include adult day care or a short-term stay at an assisted living or nursing facility.
 To learn more about respite care, check out our Respite Care 101 video and contact us with any questions or to explore your options.

 Regardless of the source of respite care, doing a little preparation will create the best experience for everyone.
-Click Here to get our Guide to Preparing for Respite Care.
-Follow the checklist for a stress-free respite experience.
+Get our free Respite Care Checklist.
+Follow the checklist to find your best respite options and have a stress-free respite experience.